What is Bond Ladder?

 Example

-Suppose an investor has $100,000 to invest, and due to his awareness of the bond ladder approach, he has made the following investment regime:
+Suppose an investor has $100,000 to invest, and due to his awareness of the bond ladder portfolio approach, he has made the following investment regime:

 - We assume that the bonds are selling at par, so the initial investment is $10,000 in each bond, and as it is a cash outflow, it is represented by a negative number

-- All bonds give annual coupons and on the maturity dates repay the principal
+- All bonds give annual coupons and, on the maturity dates, repay the principal

-- Once any of the bonds mature, they are reinvested for a different maturity as per the current interest rate environment.
+- Once any of the bonds mature, they are reinvested for a different maturity per the current interest rate environment.

 - The appearance of the portfolio above is like a ladder, and that is why this strategy is so named.